Computational and Quantitative Biology PhD

 Organization

 The CQB PhD program is subject to the University Doctoral Regulation.
-It is administratively managed by the Department of Electrical Engineering and Information Technologies (DIETI).
+It is administratively managed by the Department of Chemical, Materials and Industrial Production Engineering and the Department of Biology.
 It is accredited by the National Agency for Evaluation of Universities and Research (ANVUR).

 The duration of the PhD program is three years.